Battle of France: Air forces

 The Armée de l'Air had 1,562 aircraft, RAF Fighter Command 680 and RAF Bomber Command could contribute about 392 aircraft.
 Some Allied types, like the Fairey Battle, were approaching obsolescence.
 In the fighter force, only the British Hawker Hurricane, the US Curtiss Hawk 75 and the Dewoitine D.520 were a match for the German Messerschmitt Bf 109, the D.520 being more manoeuvrable although being slightly slower.
 On 10 May 1940, only 36 D.520s had been delivered.
 The Allies outnumbered the Germans in fighter aircraft, with 81 Belgian, 261 British and 764 French fighters (1,106) against 836 German Bf 109s.
 The French and British had more aircraft in reserve.

 In early June 1940, the French aviation industry was producing a considerable number of aircraft, with an estimated reserve of nearly 2,000 but a chronic lack of spare parts crippled this fleet.
 Only about 599 (29 per cent) were serviceable, of which 170 were bombers.
 The Germans had six times more medium bombers than the French.
 Despite its disadvantages, the Armée de l'Air performed far better than expected, destroying 916 enemy aircraft in air-to-air combat, a kill ratio of 2.35:1.
-Almost a third of the French victories were accomplished by French pilots flying the Curtiss Hawk 75, which accounted for 12.6 per cent of the French single-seat fighter force.
+Almost a third of the French victories were accomplished by French pilots flying the Hawk 75, which accounted for 12.6 per cent of the French single-seat fighter force.